Before You Apply

 Think about funding

 See what funding options are available to you.
-The Graduate College has some great information on financial resources and funding opportunities.
+The Office of Admissions has some great information on financial resources and funding opportunities.

 Check out the following resources for extra information specific to your needs.